 Microgravity Test of Autonomous Multiple Cycle Farming System

 The project is focused on building and testing an Autonomous Multiple Cycle Farming System (AMCF) that shall grow plants autonomously through robotic functions with limited human interaction for multiple cycles while aboard systems such as the International Space Station (ISS).
 Funded by NASA, the proposed system will make significant improvement to the currently in use systems for ISS such as the Vegetable Production System (VEGGIE).
-The project is led by Dr. M. Wilde and the ORION Lab at Florida Tech and our mission at ISETS is to analyze the thermal aspects of the design to provide an optimal environment for the plants growth.
+The project is led by Dr. M. Wilde and the ORION Lab at Florida Tech.
+The apparatus was successfully tested in a series of zero-g flights in Nov 2021.

 Transitioning into a more sustainable future necessitates more innovations in the areas of renewable energy.
 Our work on renewable energy has been focused on developing innovative hybrid energy systems (such as photovoltaic-thermoelectric systems), biofuels and application of machine learning algorithms in designing and optimization of renewable energy systems.
 See highlights of some of our recent works in this area: